-There is no material litigation currently pending against us or any of our subsidiaries or to which any of our or our subsidiaries' property is subject.
+There is no material litigation currently pending against us or any of our subsidiaries or to which any of our or our subsidiaries' property is subject, other than routine actions and administrative proceedings, and other actions not deemed material are not expected to have a material adverse effect on our financial condition, results of operations, or cash flows.
 To our knowledge, there is no material litigation against any of our officers or directors in their capacity as such, and no such litigation is contemplated by any governmental authorities.